Online Course FAQs

 Can I complete my entire course online or do I have to come to campus for part of it?

-Some online courses may require that you take your exams in the Testing Center in the Student Services Center on the Main Campus in Schnecksville.
+Some online courses may require that you take your exams in an approved testing center.

 How many hours per week do students devote to an online course?